JoeKarlsson/bechdel-test/README.md

 ## Fast Way - Setup Your Project with Docker

-Start here if you want to get setup quickly using a docker image
+Start here if you want to get setup quickly using a docker image.

 ### Pre-reqs